 All of which is to say, it isn’t difficult to understand why people might fear or even hate poison oak.
 It’s not by any means an irrational response.
-So why, you might ask, have I actually planted, of my own free will, this shrub that seems to harbor a grudge against humans, in my own backyard, where, three years later, it continues to thrive—without a drop of supplemental water I might add?
+So why, you might ask, have I actually planted, of my own free will, this shrub that seems to harbor a grudge against humans, in my own backyard, where, years later, it continues to thrive—without a drop of supplemental water I might add?
 Toxicodendron diversilobum, how do I love thee?
 Let me count the ways…

 1. It’s Beautiful